- Asset Seizure / Asset Forfeiture

 · Adverse Preliminary Hearing in Florida State Court Forfeiture Actions

 · Defenses to Forfeiture under Florida and Federal Law

 · Types of Property Subject to Forfeiture

-Two procedures exists for forfeiture actions- criminal forfeiture or civil forfeiture.
-Civil forfeitures are becoming the increasingly common way for the state or federal government to attempt to take property because the rules for civil forfeiture actions are much easier procedurally for the state or federal government procedurally and it does not require a criminal conviction to succeed.
-In other words, even if you are ultimately exonerated of the criminal offense, the civil forfeiture may still succeed.
+Two procedures exists for forfeiture actions - criminal forfeiture or civil forfeiture.
+Civil forfeitures are becoming the increasingly common way for the state or federal government to attempt to take property because the rules for civil forfeiture actions are often easier for the state or federal government because no criminal prosecution or conviction is required.
+In other words, even if you are never arrested for or ultimately exonerated of the criminal offense, the civil forfeiture may still succeed.